Executive Board: Roles & Responsibilities

 VICE PRESIDENT OF COMMUNICATIONS

-Clarifies and communicates district and school policy information to parent community when needed.
+Clarifies and communicates district and school policy information to the parent community when needed.
 Oversees maintenance of website, newsletter, school Google calendar, membership directory (Konstella), event flyers, banners, parent communications, information for open enrollment and new families, etc. Edits and approves all website content; works with webmaster to update content regularly.
 Reviews, edits, and approves posts for newsletter and Konstella.
 Prepares posts for newsletter and Konstella for topics not coordinated by other Board members (e.g., blurb on parent-teacher conference weeks, etc.) Oversees PFC press outreach.
-Requires about 10 hours per week early in school year, plus 3 hours per week thereafter.
+Requires about 10 hours per week early in the school year, plus 3 hours per week thereafter.

 VICE PRESIDENT OF PERSONNEL